Company Liquidation in Slovakia

 The shareholders are receiving liquidation shares (parts of the liquidation remainder), according to the nominal value of their shares.
 The Memorandum of Association’s provisions must be respected at this point.
 A plan of distribution for the liquidation remainder must be approved by a general meeting of the shareholders and it’s followed by the payment of the liquidation shares.
 The payment is made after the shareholders are returning the original certified shares to the company.
 These returned certificates are being destroyed by the liquidator.

 After this last step, the company may cease its economical activities and can be erased from the Commercial Registers but only based on the proof that all the shares were destroyed.
 If you need assistance during the entire process of company liqudation in Slovakia, our local lawyers are at your disposal.
+You can also rely on our law firm for advice on the the process to immigrate to Slovakia.

 How long does it take to liquidate a company in Slovakia?